Subliminal Dust, by Pooja Mittal: Poetry from Odyssey Books

 The General and his fuzzy travelling companions

-The General ended his all hastily scribbled letters home to his wife, son and daughters with “kisses from the Boys”.
+The General ended his hastily scribbled letters home to his wife and son and daughters with “kisses from the Boys”.
 The “Boys” were his childhood bears who travelled everywhere with him, packed in a briefcase.

 This material is from my reading of Daphne du Maurier, A Daughter’s Memoir by Flavia Leng.
 I stumbled on this memoir in my local library.
 Aren’t libraries wonderful!